ethereum-oasis-op/L2/workitems/tokenlist/README.md

 ## Status

-The Token List specification is currently in draft status.
+The Token List specification is in **Draft Release** status per PGB vote on 11/30/2022.

 ## Components